 The compensation program is designed to align the interests of the executive team with the interests of our shareholders.
-The plan uses salary, benefits, and a non-equity-based and equity-based incentive program to achieve these goals, with a focus on tying compensation to corporate performance.
+The plan uses salary, benefits, and non-equity-based and equity-based incentive programs to achieve these goals, with a focus on tying compensation to corporate performance.
 Retention of top talent and achievement of corporate objectives measure the effectiveness of our compensation plan.

-The Company's financial performance for the fiscal year ended April 27, 2013, included strong sales and net income.
-We delivered a 7.2 percent return on assets and a 11.9 percent return on beginning shareholders' equity.
-Sales were up 5.9 percent and net income rose 168 percent from the levels in fiscal 2012 and operating income as a percentage of sales improved from approximately two percent in fiscal
+The Company's financial performance for the fiscal year ended April 26, 2014 included strong sales and growth in orders.
+We delivered a 6.2 percent return on assets and a 11.8 percent return on beginning shareholders' equity.
+As compared to fiscal 2013, in fiscal 2014, sales were up 6.5 percent and operating income increased by over 19 percent, and fiscal 2014 operating income as a percent of sales rose to 6.6 percent as compared to 5.9 percent in fiscal 2013.
+We believe our historical investment in lean manufacturing practices and improved economies, along with strong management, have contributed to our strong performance in recent periods.